ga-wdi-pvd/http-mvc-intro-rails/README.md

 ## Learning Objectives
 - Explain what Ruby on Rails is and it's architectural components (rMVC)
 - Explain the lifecycle of an HTTP request in Ruby on Rails
+- Understand the RESTful methods and how they relate to an HTTP request
 - Explain how Convention over Configuration relates to Ruby on Rails
 - List the most common folders in a rails application and describe their purpose
-- Compare and contrast the structure Sinatra and Rails apps
 - Create a new Ruby on Rails application
 - Build a Rails App with a RESTful interface
 - Follow Rails naming conventions when creating models, views and controllers